-TEACH COPING SKILLS FOR LIFE.
-Coping skills can help kids and teens learn to self-manage when stress starts to take over.
-Expose your child to yoga, taking walks, diaphragmatic breathing (i.e., belly breathing), progressive muscle relaxation (i.e., tensing/releasing muscles) and other techniques to relax.
+TEACH COPING SKILLS FOR LIFE: Kids and teens can learn coping skills for managing stress in their lives.
+Try yoga, taking walks, diaphragmatic breathing (i.e., belly breathing), progressive muscle relaxation (i.e., tensing/releasing muscles) and other techniques to relax.

-MAKE ROOM FOR BREAKS.
-Teach the importance of down-time for rest and recovery.
+MAKE ROOM FOR BREAKS: Teach the importance of down-time for rest and recovery.
 Improving time-management skills and minimizing over-scheduling will improve stress management.

-ENCOURAGE.
-Making time for an array of interests and hobbies, including fun activities and time with friends, helps create balance and build resiliency.
-Allowing kids and teens to have a breadth of interests and hobbies to draw from when experiencing distress.
+ENCOURAGE: Making time for interests and hobbies, including fun activities and time with friends, helps create balance and builds resiliency.

-PROMOTE HEALTHY SLEEPING AND EATING HABITS.
-Stress is easier to manage and less likely to build up with healthy habits in place.
-A well-balanced diet and quality sleep (at least eight hours for teens) support children and adolescents in academic, sport and social settings.
+PROMOTE HEALTHY SLEEPING AND EATING HABITS: Stress is easier to manage and less likely to build up with healthy habits in place.
+A well-balanced diet and quality sleep support kids and teens in school, sports and social settings.

-ASK FOR HELP WHEN YOU NEED IT.
-Talking through stressors with a licensed psychologist or mental health counselor can be a healthy outlet for chronic stress and help kids and teens learn positive coping strategies to use in the future when experiencing negative stress.
+ASK FOR HELP WHEN YOU NEED IT: Talking through stressors with a licensed psychologist or mental health counselor can be a healthy outlet for chronic stress and help kids and teens learn positive coping strategies to use in the future when experiencing negative stress.